rohan-v8rma/CPP-Craftsmanship/README.md

 There is no difference between the `typename` and `class` keywords in this context.
 The use of the `class` keyword is often seen since it was introduced into the language earlier.

 However, the newer `typename` keyword is preferred, because it makes it clearer that the template type can be replaced by any type (such as a `fundamental` type), not just `class` types.

+# Standard Template Library in C++

+The C++ STL (Standard Template Library) is a powerful set of C++ template classes to provide general-purpose classes and functions with templates that implement many popular and commonly used algorithms and data structures like vectors, lists, queues, and stacks.

+STL is used because it is a good idea not to re-invent the wheel.

+At the core of the C++ Standard Template Library are following three well-structured components −

+- **Containers** are used to manage collections of objects of a certain kind.
+There are several different types of containers like deque, list, vector, map etc.

+- **Algorithms** act on containers.
+They provide the means by which you will perform initialization, sorting, searching, and transforming of the contents of containers.

+- **Iterators** are used to step through the elements of collections of objects.
+These collections may be containers or subsets of containers.

+Iterator is an object that points to an element in a Container.
+It is handled just like pointers.

+The movement of this object is controlled by the Algorithm.

+## Advantages of STL

+- We can re-use well tested components.
+- We can save time no matter what level of proficiency you have in C++.

 # Overloading the Stream Insertion (`<<`) and Stream Extraction (`>>`) operator